are used in Catalonia in eastern Spain, as well as in other Catalan

 Originally denoted a person from the town of Agramunt, Spain.
 It means "field hill" in Catalan.

-Means "golden" in Catalan, originally a nickname for a person with blond hair.
+, originally a nickname for a person with blond hair.

-Means "small, little" derived from Old French petit
+derived from Old French and Catalan petit

 .
 It was perhaps used for a short, small person or to denote the younger of two individuals.

-QUINTANA Spanish, Catalan
+Porras Spanish, Catalan

-Means "red (haired, complexioned)" from Latin rubeus
+in Catalan, from Latin rubeus

-SOLER Occitan, Catalan
+Soler Occitan, Catalan

-which was bestowed upon children to bring good luck.
+, which was bestowed upon children to bring good luck.